 Transit Agency Updates: Mr. Peter Murphy reported the ACTA Southern Alamance route is experiencing steady ridership.
 ACTA is reviewing bids for micotransit software upgrade.
-Mr. Rhine reported an increase in PART Route 4 ridership and the need to coordinate area route system changes.
+Mr. Kirstner reported a 4% increase in PART Route 4 ridership and the need to coordinate area route system changes.
 PART has a new vanpool from Alamance County to Chapel Hill.
+John Andoh alternatives via survey at a worksession to the Burlington city council in march.

 MPO Updates: Mr. De Jesus Santana announced the MPO was accepting applications for the 2025 Vision Zero Leadership Institute.
 He encouraged members to advertise the 2050 MTP public events and surveys on their social media platforms.
-Ms. Montrena Hadley received the Presidential Lifetime Achievement Award on December 28th.
-Mr. Williams will be recognized for his years of public service during a retirement lunch and dinner on January 25th.
-He encouraged TAC members to complete their ethics form filing by the April 15th deadline.
-Mr. Hall requested resending the link to file.
+STIP Unit updates with the schedule regarding the projects which were funded might get Division and call for P8.0 projects.